Skip to content

 Words: David Lillywhite | Photography: BBC, Bicester Motion, Flywheel

 One member of the public and two fire fighters have died at a fire at the UK’s Bicester Heritage in Oxfordshire, in one of the former aircraft hangars that’s used to store vehicles and spares.
-It’s thought that another two fire fighters have been seriously injured.
+Another two fire fighters were seriously injured.

 The fire is understood to have started just after 6:00pm on Thursday May 15, 2025, with nearby residents describing thick smoke, ash falling from the sky and “loud explosions”, according to the Bicester Advertiser.
 Helicopters were seen flying over the site, and people living nearby were warned to keep doors and windows shut.